PreArrive for co-hosts.

 • CSV export of the full audit trail per property, per month

-Pro at $49/mo fits the co-host operator: up to 25 properties, a custom domain, per-owner Property-Owner logins for client visibility, and CSV export of the audit trail for monthly owner reporting.
+Pro at $79/mo fits the co-host operator: 10 properties (scales to 100 at +$3/mo each), a custom domain, per-owner Property-Owner logins for client visibility, and CSV export of the audit trail for monthly owner reporting.

 Owners want a record, not a screenshot thread.